Rover (marque): MG Rover licensees

 A specially assembled group of businessmen, known as the Phoenix Consortium and headed by ex-Rover chief executive John Towers, established the MG Rover Group from the former Rover Group car operations (acquired from BMW for a nominal £10 in May 2000) and continued to use the Rover brand under licence from BMW.

 In 1999, the Rover Group had sustained losses of an estimated £800 million – largely due to the declining sales of its existing 200 and 400 family cars and initially slow sales of the Rover 75.
 The four businessmen who took control of the newly formed MG Rover Group are reported to have received around £430-million in a dowry from BMW that included unsold stock.

 The first new Rover-branded car to be launched after the formation of MG Rover was the estate version of the Rover 75, which went on sale in July 2001.
 In October 2003, MG Rover launched the CityRover, a badge-engineered Tata Indica that served as an entry-level model.
 Despite high initial expectations, sales were poor and it received mainly negative critics.
 Several concept cars intended to point the way towards a replacement for the Rover 25 and 45 were shown in the early 2000s, but no production model emerged.

 MG Rover production ceased on 15 April 2005, when it was declared insolvent, resulting in the immediate loss of more than 6,000 jobs at the company.
 On 22 July 2005, the physical assets of the collapsed firm were sold to the Nanjing Automobile Group for £53m.
 They indicated that their preliminary plans involved relocating the Powertrain engine plant to China while splitting car production into Rover lines in China and resumed MG lines in the West Midlands (though not necessarily at Longbridge), where a UK R&D and technical facility would also be developed.

 On 30 May 2007, Nanjing Automobile Group claimed to have restarted production of MG TF sports cars in the Longbridge plant, with sales expected to begin in the autumn.

 Shanghai Automotive Industry Corporation (SAIC), who held the intellectual property of Rover 75 car design (bought for £67m before MG Rover collapsed) and was also bidding for MG Rover, announced their own version of the Rover 75 in late 2006.
-In July 2006, SAIC announced their intent to buy the Rover brand name from BMW, who still owned the rights to the Rover marque.
+In July 2006, SAIC announced their intent to buy the Rover brand name from BMW, who still owned the rights to the Rover brand.
 However, BMW refused their request, due to an agreement that Ford had reached with them to be given first option on the brand when it acquired Land Rover.
 Unable to use the Rover name, SAIC created their own brand with a similar name and badge, known as Roewe.
 Roewe was eventually launched in early 2007.